OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Webacy/webacy.md

 Some common use cases for this endpoint include:

-- Understanding historical behavior of an address
+- Understanding the historical behavior of an address

 - Providing data to give recommendations about on-chain activity

-- Gaining insight on a particular transaction or action
+- Gaining insight into a particular transaction or action

-- Flagging previously unknown activity that was potentially risk
+- Flagging previously unknown activity that was potentially at risk

 - And more!